grille guard vs bull bar

 If your cars are usually driven on rough and unsealed roads, having a bull bar installed might be a great choice.

-A bull bar is indeed able to protect the vehicle and its occupant against a collision but it can result in a serious injury or even death for the occupants of the other vehicle your vehicle was in a collision with or even results in injury to pedestrians.
+A bull bar is indeed able to protect the vehicle and its occupants against a collision, but it can result in serious injury or even death for the occupants of the other vehicle your vehicle was in a collision with, or even result in injury to pedestrians.

-Another disadvantage is that the weight of the bull bar on the entire vehicle can cause a decrease in fuel efficiency and also result in the compromised front suspension of the vehicle and hence the obstruction of the vehicle indicators, headlight, and the overall field of vision.
+Another disadvantage is that the weight of the bull bar on the entire vehicle can cause a decrease in fuel efficiency and also result in compromised front suspension of the vehicle, hence the obstruction of the vehicle indicators, headlight, and the overall field of vision.

 For example, if you had a collision that resulted in a cracked headlight with your brush guard installed instead of a smashed headlight when you do not have any guard on.